Year of the Dragon - Choreographic Program

 by Jacqui Willcocks

-I am a puppet being puppeteered, emerging and moving creepily though the space.
+I am a puppet being puppeteered, emerging and moving creepily through the space.
 I develop dark characters through my movement.
 I am interested in mapping space and blending Street dance, Tut and Contemporary dance styles.
 I feel at home on the ground and have developed floorwork throughout the choreographic program.

 Cast: Jacqui Willcocks